Meetings

 Our usual mix of case presentations (neurology/neurophysiology) and invited lectures is of interest to trainees/consultants and nerve specialists/non-specialists alike.
 This years meeting will take place at the Titanic Hotel, Belfast.
 The meeting is in person or virtual via Vimeo, with pricing the same for both to reflect rising AV costs and encourage in-person attendance; pricing includes lunch and coffee/tea breaks for in-person attendees.
 There will be a dinner after the meeting which is booked separately on the website (dinner listed as a separate meeting).

-The meeting is kindly sponsored by a number of pharmaceutical companies who are covering the cost of the venue and subsistence.
+The meeting is kindly sponsored by a number of pharmaceutical companies who are contributing to the cost of the venue and subsistence: many thanks to argenx, Grifols and Takeda.

 The education course and BPNS spring meeting will be held in the Titanic Hotel.
 The hotel is housed in a beautifully restored former headquarters of Harland & Wolff, the shipyard where the RMS Titanic was constructed.
 It is located near the Titanic Belfast visitor attraction, which is a stunning museum dedicated to the Titanic’s story.
 The hotel is easily accessible from Belfast City airport: